Harrison College (Barbados): Structure

 Nearly all students continue their studies at Sixth Form Level and entry is dependent on a satisfactory performance at the CSEC Examination.
 There is a great flexibility of choice at sixth form level as a wide range of subjects is offered to suit a range of interests, university requirements and ability.

 Faculty

 The college has sixty-three faculty members, including part-time staff, fifty-three of whom have bachelor's degrees and ten of whom hold master's degrees.
-The principal is Miss Juanita Wade, with Dr. Martin Alleyne as Deputy Principal.
+The principal is Miss Kaylene Kellman Holder, with Dr. Martin Alleyne as Deputy Principal.

 Calendar

 The academic year has 37 weeks and is divided into three terms in the traditional model: Michaelmas Term, Hilary Term, and Trinity Term.
 Detailed reports of students are sent to parents at the end of each term.
 In addition, mid-term reports are sent to parents of students in forms 1–5.

 Careers

 The great majority of students leaving Harrison College pursue some form of higher education, going to universities and colleges in the US, Canada, the United Kingdom, as well as the regional University of the West Indies.
 A Guidance Counsellor is on staff to advise students on the choice of careers.